Mohamed-Saber-97/docker-study-notes/Welcome-to-Docker.md

 ## Getting organized

-* At first it seems like this would introduce storage overhead by creating redundant copies of common dependencies such as gcc yet Docker packaging system typically reduces the storage overhead.
+* At first, it seems like this would introduce storage overhead by creating redundant copies of common dependencies such as gcc yet Docker packaging system typically reduces the storage overhead.

 ### Dependency relationships of example programs